milhouse1337/vagrant-lemp/README.md

 > ~/Vagrant/_install/bootstrap.sh

-- Update the MySQL root password around lines 38 and 39.
+- Update the MySQL root password.
 - Validate if the rest of the script feels right for you and update as needed.

 When everything seems fine you launch it. 🚀